 3. Cut against the grain – Be sure to slice the pieces of meat at a 90-degree angle against the grain.

 4. Serve with the chimichurri sauce – Generously slather the slices of meat with the chimichurri sauce.
-Now, have lots of napkins ready to wipe your chin as you gobble up your marinated, grilled flap meat with chimichurri sauce!
-Delicious and so satisfying!

 More Steak Ideas